Sergeant Cork

-Sergeant Cork is a British detective television series which first aired between 1963 and 1968 on ITV.
+Sergeant Cork is a British detective television series which aired between 1963 and 1968 on ITV.
 It was a police procedural show that followed the efforts of two police officers and their battle against crime in Victorian London.
 In all 66 hour-long episodes were aired during the five-year run, although the last episode was not broadcast until January 1968, 16 months after the others.
 Journalist Tom Sutcliffe has credited it as a first example of the use of the Victorian-era policeman in a television crime series.

 A 1969 review in The Age opined that rather than suspense, the strengths of the series were its "[e]xcellent period settings and wonderfully thick pea-soupers" which "add up to splendid evocative stuff", as well as the performance of star John Barrie.

 At no time during the whole series is Sergeant Cork's first name given.